navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

 (The IAF 0.10 degree outputs are also available via [THREDDS](https://www.unidata.ucar.edu/software/tds/current) at [`https://dapds00.nci.org.au/thredds/catalogs/cj50/access-om2/raw-output/access-om2-01/access-om2-01.html`](https://dapds00.nci.org.au/thredds/catalogs/cj50/access-om2/raw-output/access-om2-01/access-om2-01.html).)

 Notebook `prepare-raw-data.ipynb` utilizes [`cosima-cookbook`](https://github.com/cosima/cosima-cookbook)'s
-functionality to load the required variables needed from the above-mentioned experiments.
+functionality to load the required variables needed from the above-mentioned experiments, do some processing (e.g., slice and regridding) and then save them as `.nc` files in the `output` directory.

-Alternatively, if getting access to the [Australian National Computing Infrastructure](https://nci.org.au) seems cumbersome, then feel free to download the processed output from Zenodo repository doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and use this processed data to populate the `output` directory.
+If getting access to the [Australian National Computing Infrastructure](https://nci.org.au) seems cumbersome, then you can download the processed output from the Zenodo repository doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and use this sliced/regridded data to populate the `output` directory and proceed with analysing it.

 ## Directory structure